 Visual problems of space, form, value and color studied in oil paint.
-Basic problems of pictorial composition and interpretation through representational/abstract approaches to observing life and the still life.
-Culture: Art.
-Lab
+Basic problems of pictorial composition and interpretation through representational/abstract approaches to observing life and still life.
+Satisfies Culture: Art.
+This course has a lab fee.

-ART 224 Time, Motion, and Communication
+ART 224 Time, Motion and Communication

 This course is an introduction to the foundational concepts of communications design in which time is an important formal element.
-Studio work will explore ways that images and design change over time in ways that enhance narrative or interactive communication: time and motion explored as formal properties; history of time-based communication and interactivity; extensive studio work developing key concepts in time and communication.
+Studio work will explore how images and design change over time in ways that enhance narrative or interactive communication: time and motion explored as formal properties, history of time-based communication and interactivity, and extensive studio work developing key concepts in time and communication.
+Liberal Arts.
 This course has a lab fee.
-Liberal Arts.